Onan 5500 Generator and the Set Quiet GasolineTM Series RV QG will be reviewed on this article.

 Item Specs (291KB) Owners Manual (6MB) Installation Guideline (4MB).

-The Cummins 5.5 HGJAB-1270 RV alternator Set Recreational Vehicle QG 5500 LP Lp unit is the quietest generator in it’s class and functions exceptionally low vibration levels.
+The Cummins 5.5 HGJAB-1270 RV alternator Set Recreational Vehicle QG Lp unit is the quietest alterantor in it’s class and functions exceptionally low vibration levels.
 It’s simple to set up and the self-diagnostic capability streamlines repairing.
 The maker’s 3-year minimal service warranty ensures you’re covered for the digital voltage and the long haul policy offers a safeguard for stability as home appliance loads alter.

 Looking for more?
-View all of our lp generators for RV’s.
+View all of our lp alternators for RV’s.

 * Two 30A breakers.

 The quietest machine in its class features very low vibration levels at 67 decibels.
-RV QG 5500 generators are perfect for Class A motorhomes (2 air conditioners), Class C motorhomes, and 5th wheels.
-Recreational Vehicle QG 6500 and 7000 generators are ideal for Class A motorhomes (2 air conditioners) and Class A diesel motorhomes.
+RV QG alternators are perfect for Class A motorhomes (2 air conditioners), Class C motorhomes, and 5th wheels.
+Recreational Vehicle QG 6500 and 7000 alternators are ideal for Class A motorhomes (2 air conditioners) and Class A diesel motorhomes.

 Developed to be the Quietest system in its class